ydnaandy123/2017_coco_stuff/README.md

 ![Encode-decoder](src/ae_loss.png)

 - Seems it reach it's upper bound
-- The learning matters a lot
+- The learning rate matters a lot
 - Is our network too simple (take only couples of hour to converge)?
 ## Improve method?